 Giving Up a Pet

 The Animal Welfare League of Alexandria operates the Vola Lawson Animal Shelter under contract to the City of Alexandria.
 We provide a temporary safe haven for stray and lost animals and animals given up by their owners.
-The League is defined as an “open admission” shelter, meaning we turn no animal away*.
+The League is defined as an “open admission” shelter, meaning we turn no animal from our jurisdiction away*.
 As an open-admission shelter, we take in ill and injured animals and those that are not immediate candidates for adoption.
 We receive pets that are no longer wanted, pets from people who can no longer care for them, as well as stray animals.

 Before You Surrender a Pet